 - Doing the same (Frayer model) vocabulary building graphic organizer provides a common tool / framework that students and teachers can build around in other areas (i.e. math concepts, grammar concepts, science concepts, etc).

 Ultimately, this chapter is meant to kick off a year / lifetime of discussion, as opposed to being a one-off activity.

 - If all classes start off with the same approach, then throughout the year, as teachers do different activities, you could still connect it back to concepts of communication.

 - During group work, students could be asked if they are being assertive, aggressive, passive-aggressive, or passive.
 Which strategy might help them to better communicate and get the learning done?

-SAMPLE TWO WEEK GAME PLAN: (12 EFFECTIVE COMMUNICATION LESSONS)
+SAMPLE TWO WEEK GAME PLAN: (12 EFFECTIVE COMMUNICATION LESSON PLANS)

 We base this schedule on a 50 minute period and provide around 40-45 minutes of content per lesson.
 Depending on your teaching style, how often you see your class, and class dynamics, you may find that you can get through all 12 lessons in 10 days… or it stretches out to a month.